Aiming High - Short Breaks in Staffordshire

 Welcome to Staffordshire's Aiming High Short Breaks programme webpage.

-Aiming High in Staffordshire provides and commissions short break activities for disabled children, young people and their families.
+Aiming High in Staffordshire commissions short break activities for disabled children, young people and their families.

 Short breaks provide fun activities outside of the school day where disabled children and young people can try new things and develop confidence independently from their families or as part of a family experience.